psyraxaus/Prosim2GSX/memory-bank/progress.md

      - ✅ Updated ServiceController to subscribe to events via EventAggregator
      - ✅ Added support for multiple event types (FuelStateChangedEventArgs, RefuelingProgressChangedEventArgs)
      - ✅ Maintained backward compatibility with direct event handlers
-   - 🔜 Phase 5.2: Controller Architecture Improvements
+   - ✅ Phase 5.2: Controller Architecture Improvements
-     - 🔜 Refine ProsimController to be a thin facade
+     - ✅ Refined ProsimController to be a thin facade with ProsimControllerFacade
-     - 🔜 Enhance ServiceController with proper dependency injection
+     - ✅ Enhanced ServiceController with proper dependency injection using EnhancedServiceController
-     - 🔜 Standardize controller patterns
+     - ✅ Standardized controller patterns with BaseController
-     - 🔜 Create base controller class for common functionality
+     - ✅ Created base controller class for common functionality
-     - 🔜 Improve service lifecycle management
+     - ✅ Improved service lifecycle management with ServiceFactory
+     - ✅ Enhanced ILogger interface to support exception logging
+     - ✅ Updated App.xaml.cs to use the new controller architecture
+     - ✅ Documented implementation details in to-do/modularization-implementation-phase5.2.md
    - 🔜 Phase 5.3: Error Handling Enhancements
      - 🔜 Create service-specific exceptions
      - 🔜 Implement retry mechanisms for transient failures